-First, consider whether you need to complete an EIA, or if there is another way to evidence assessment of impacts, or that an EIA is not needed4.
+First, consider whether you need to complete an EIA, or if there is another way to evidence assessment of impacts, or that an EIA is not needed.

-Title of EIA 5 Brighton & Hove Rough Sleeping Strategy 2016 ID No. 6 HS66 Team/Department 7 Housing Strategy Team, Environment, Development & Housing Focus of EIA 8 The issue of people sleeping rough has become more acute with a visibly increased presence streets.
-This not only impacts on the individual's life chances, but also the city's reputation and to public services and business.
-The city's current approach to rough sleeping has been re-assessed in partnership with stakely including commissioners, service providers, advocates and using research with those who are sleeping rough or have previously slept rough, to develop this strategic plan which shows how It has being developed in phases to give stakeholders opportunity to help shape the city's priorities and future action: • Position Statement was published in November 2015 and summarised the city's current approach
+Title of EIA Brighton & Hove Rough Sleeping Strategy 2016 ID No. HS66 Team/Department Housing Strategy Team, Environment, Development & Housing Focus of EIA The issue of people sleeping rough has become more acute with streets.
+This not only impacts on the individual's life chances, but to public services and business.
+The city's current approach to rough sleeping is being re-assess including commissioners, service providers, advocates and using sleeping rough or have previously slept rough, to develop this st come together as a city to improve lives.
+The Brighton &amp; Hove Rough Sleeping Strategy details the approxime need to sleep rough in Brighton &amp; Hove by 2020.
+It has being developed in phases to give stakeholders opportuni and future action: Position Statement was published in November 2015 and su to rough sleeping.
+The Paper was used as the basis for constant. t also the city's reputation ed in partnership with sta g research with those wh rategic plan which shows ach to making sure that ty to help shape the city's mmarised the city's curre n and costs akeholders to are s how we can no-one has s priorities ent approach

-- to rough sleeping.
-The Paper was used as the basis for consultation in December 2015. - Stakeholder Summit (December 2015) and additional consultation: this brought together a range of stakeholders to review the city's approach to rough sleeping. - Rough Sleeping Strategy 2016 which built on the Position Paper and options developed in the summit (additional consultation was carried out on the draft strategy) - Implementation 2016/17: Delivers the city's strategy and remodelling or redesigning services where necessary.
+• Stakeholder Summit (December 2015) and additional consultation: this brought together a range of stakeholders to review the city's approach to rough sleeping.
+Rough Sleeping Strategy 2016 which built on the Position Paper and options developed in the summit (additional consultation will take place on the draft strategy) • Implementation 2016/17: Delivers the city's strategy and remodelling or redesigning services where necessary.
 The strategy is not just about those living and sleeping on the city's streets but all those, predominantly single people, who are homeless where there is not likely to be a statutory housing responsibility.
-For the purposes of the strategy, we will be defining people sleeping rough as:

-- Those sleeping rough within Brighton & Hove - Squatters who were previously or are at risk of sleeping rough - Sofa surfers who were previously or are at risk of sleeping rough - Those living in motor vehicles (not including Travellers) - Those living in tents (not including campers, protesters or Travellers)

-As the prevention agenda and supported accommodation are an important part of the pathway to preventing and minimising rough sleeping, the city's strategy also covers those considered to be at risk of rough sleeping and those currently supported in hostels who were previously sleeping rough.
+For the purposes of the strategy, we will be defining people sleeping rough as: Those sleeping rough within Brighton & Hove Squatters who were previously or are at risk of sleeping rough Sets surface who were previously or are at risk of sleeping rough Sofa surfers who were previously or are at risk of sleeping rough These living in mater vahiales (not including Travellers) Those living in motor vehicles (not including Travellers) These living in tents (not including compare, protectors or Travellers) Those living in tents (not including campers, protesters or Travellers) As the prevention agenda and supported accommodation are an important part of the pathway to preventing and minimising rough sleeping, the city's strategy also covers those considered to be at risk of rough sleeping and those currently supported in hostels who were previously sleeping rough.
 We have considered the measures to prevent people sleeping rough, services provided to support people on the streets and approaches to help people move on from rough sleeping in a sustained way that will reduce rough sleeping in the city and improve outcomes for those at risk or sleeping rough.

-If the city does not reduce rough sleeping there will be:

-- More health problems and early deaths

-- More suffering and hardship

-- Crisis pressure on the Police, hospital accident and emergency and other services

-- Crime and anti-social behaviour associated with rough sleeping and street drinking

-- Increased costs to the local authority, Police and NHS

-- Reputation damage as a caring city

-- Tourism impact from street begging
+If the city does not reduce rough sleeping there will be: More health problems and early deaths More suffering and hardship Crisis pressure on the Police, hospital accident and emergency and other services Crime and anti-social behaviour associated with rough sleeping and street drinking Increased costs to the local authority, Police and NHS Reputation damage as a caring city Tourism impact from street begging